Analysis of parallel Schwarz algorithms for time-harmonic problems using block Toeplitz matrices: A non-Hermitian block Toeplitz structure

 then there are exactly $k$ roots of $f$, counted with multiplicity, having absolute value less than $R$.
-In particular, we will use this result for the polynomial $f_{m}(q)$ with $k=0$ or $k=1$.
+In particular, we will use this result for the polynomial $f_{m}(q)$ with $k=0$, $k = 2m+1$ or $k=2m+2$.

 We first point out some facts about \eqref{q-Polynomial}.
-Note that $q=0$ is not a root of $f_{m}$ and, moreover, by symmetry of the coefficients, if $q_{m}$ is a root of $f_{m}$ then
+Note that $q=0$ is not a root of $f_{m}$.
+Moreover, by symmetry of the coefficients, we have (for $q \neq 0$)

-and so $q_{m}^{-1}$ is also a root.
-In particular, note that all such $q_{m}^{-1}$ satisfy the same polynomial \eqref{q-Polynomial} and thus the multiplicities of the roots $q_{m}$ and $q_{m}^{-1}$ are identical.
-This means that we only need to study roots with $|q_{m}|\le1$, with roots outside the unit disc being precisely the reciprocal values of those inside the unit disc.
+Thus, if $q_{m}$ is a root of $f_{m}$ then $q_{m}^{-1}$ is also a root.
+Further, since $f_m$ has a unique factorisation in $\mathbb{C}$, applying this both in the variable $q^{-1}$ and $q$ in \eqref{q^-1-Polynomial} shows that the multiplicities of the roots $q_{m}$ and $q_{m}^{-1}$ must be identical.
+This means that we only need to study roots with $|q_{m}|\le1$, with roots outside the unit disc being precisely the reciprocal values of those inside the unit disc, or vice versa.

 We will use \eqref{RoucheCondition} to determine how many roots of $f_{m}(q)$ in \eqref{q-Polynomial} do not approach the unit circle as $m \to \infty$.
 This information, along with \eqref{DefiningCurve}, will allow us to determine conditions for $z_m$.
-A significant challenge is that the coefficient $c_m$ depends on $m$, and so we must consider the behaviour of the sequence $(c_{m})$.
-Specifically, let $\left(\hat{c}_{m}\right)$ be a subsequence of $c_{m}$ values and suppose it falls into one of the four cases: \begin{enumerate} \item $\left(\hat{c}_{m}\right)$ is such that $|\hat{c}_{m}| \rightarrow \infty$, \item $\left(\hat{c}_{m}\right)$ is such that there exists $c$ and $C$ fixed with $1 < c \le |\hat{c}_{m}| \le C$, \item $\left(\hat{c}_{m}\right)$ is such that $|\hat{c}_{m}| \rightarrow 1$ from above, \item $\left(\hat{c}_{m}\right)$ is such that $|\hat{c}_{m}| \le 1$. \end{enumerate} Note that any sequence $(c_{m})$ may feature a combination of different subsequence cases but must contain a subsequence of at least one type.
-Further, all other subsequences must be a combination of the four cases above.
-We will show that all cases lead to the conclusion that all but possibly two roots of $f_{m}(q)$ tend to the unit circle.
-The two separate roots only persist in cases \ref{Case1} and \ref{Case2} and, moreover, case \ref{Case1} only occurs in a very specific situation which results in zero being in the limiting spectrum of $\mathcal{T}$.
+A significant challenge is that the coefficient $c_m$ depends on $m$ and so we will need to consider several cases.
+To proceed, we let $\varepsilon>0$ be small.
+We will show that for all $m \ge M$, for a suitable $M(\varepsilon)$, all but potentially two roots of $f_{m}(q)$ lie in an annulus which shrinks to the unit circle as $\varepsilon \rightarrow 0$.
+The remaining two roots can only persist if $|c_m| > 1$ and, should they exist, consist of a root $s_m$ close to $c_m^{-1}$ and the corresponding reciprocal root outside the unit circle.
+Given $\varepsilon>0$, for $m \ge M$ we consider three cases depending on $c_m$: \begin{enumerate} \item $|c_{m}| \le 1$, \item $1 \le |c_{m}| \le (1+\varepsilon)^2$, \item $|c_{m}| \ge (1+\varepsilon)^2$. \end{enumerate}